Subscribe to updates

 Open Council Network is an independent organisation.
 We report on Barking and Dagenham and are not the council.
 About us

-The Standards Committee meeting on 02 February 2026 focused on providing guidance to councillors regarding social media use and discussing upcoming statutory changes to the councillor standards regime.
-Key decisions included the noting of a draft social media policy for councillors and an update on anticipated legislative reforms that will introduce a mandatory code of conduct and enhanced powers for dealing with misconduct.
+The Standards Committee meeting on 02 February 2026 focused on providing guidance to councillors regarding social media use and discussing anticipated statutory changes to the councillor standards regime.
+Key decisions included the noting of a report on social media guidance for members and the noting of a report detailing expected legislative changes to the councillor standards regime.

 Social Media Guidance for Members